webrtc-security/webrtc-security.github.io/index.md

 ![Figure 2.
 WebRTC Protocol Stack](/images/diagram_2_en.png)
 <h5 class="img-title">*Figure 2.
 WebRTC Protocol Stack*</h5>

-ICE, STUN, and TURN (INSERT HYPERLINKS) are necessary to establish and maintain a peer-to-peer connection over UDP.
-DTLS (INSERT HYPERLINK) is used to secure all data transfers between peers, as encryption is a mandatory feature of WebRTC.
-Finally, SCTP and SRTP (INSERT HYPERLINK) are the application protocols used to multiplex the different streams, provide congestion and flow control, and provide partially reliable delivery and other additional services on top of UDP.
+ICE, STUN, and TURN are necessary to establish and maintain a peer-to-peer connection over UDP.
+DTLS is used to secure all data transfers between peers, as encryption is a mandatory feature of WebRTC.
+Finally, SCTP and SRTP are the application protocols used to multiplex the different streams, provide congestion and flow control, and provide partially reliable delivery and other additional services on top of UDP.

 ### SDP: Session Description Protocol